 Classical music history in Russia and Ukraine is very young compared to the rest of Europe.
 Music started only to bear any significance in the 19th century.
 Before that, classical music was only something available to the aristocrats.

-Nevertheless first professional music academy of the Russian Empire was established in Ukraine in 1738 in Hlukhiv.
-Here students were taught singing, playing the violin, and bandura.
+Nevertheless, the first professional music academy of the Russian Empire was established in Ukraine in 1738 in Hlukhiv.
+Here, students were taught singing, playing the violin, and bandura.
 The bandura was a Ukrainian folk instrument that was a combination of zither and lute.

-During the Soviet period, happened massive suppression of Ukrainian culture and music.
+During the Soviet period, there was massive suppression of Ukrainian culture and music.
 Ukrainian folk music was banned, and its performers were killed.
 With the fall of the Soviet Union, Ukraine became an independent state in 1991.

 Ukrainian piano composers

-Lysenko greatly influenced Yakiv Stepovy, Mykola Leontovych, Mykola Vilinsky and piano teacher of Levko Revutsky.
-However, Levko Revutsky studied with Reinhold Glière, and wrote in a style reminding to Scriabin.
+Lysenko greatly influenced Yakiv Stepovy, Mykola Leontovych, Mykola Vilinsky, and the piano teacher of Levko Revutsky.
+However, Levko Revutsky studied with Reinhold Glière and wrote in a style reminding of Scriabin.

 Mykola Lysenko (1842–1912)